Extreme weather events in the Sidlaws north of Dundee (Pitroddie).

 July 8-12.
 Records tumble in the hottest spell of weather since I move here: a record new high maximum of 25.7 in the sun on Thursday 8th.
 The next few days were also very warm (25.5. and 25.3), but afternoon buildup of cloud meant that the temperatures jsut failed to break the record.
 A showery outbreak on Sunday 11th pegged the temperatures back a bit, but then, rather out of the blue, a new record was set on Monday 12th: 26.4 - just failing to beat the 80F mark.
 The minimum in the early hours of Saturday morning (10th) was 15.2.
 The heat was accompanied by high humidity, with a high dewpoint of 21, making it feel very uncomfortable.
 The weather broke down with a cold front passing through on the 13th.
 The end of the month ended warm and humid, but not as hot as earlier in the month.

 July 22-August 11th.
 Drought!
-A record 21 days without measurable rain was ended by 2.4mm of rain in the afternoon of Thursday 12th.
+A record 21 days without measurable rain.

 August 1999.
 Although pretty average overall, the average August minimum was the record lowest so far (10.3C).
 It was also the record driest August so far (23.2).